iclosem/6300Fall14Team01/6300Fall14Project2/Deliverable1/TestPlan.md

 ## 4 Test Cases

-*This section should be the core of this document.
-You should provide a table of test cases, one per row.
-For each test case, the table should provide its purpose, the steps necessary to perform the test, the expected result, the actual result (to be filled later), pass/fail information (to be filled later), and any additional information you think is relevant.*

 | Case Number | Purpose             | Steps                                                                                               | Expected Result                                     | Actual Result | Pass/Fail information | Tester's Initials | Notes |
 |:-------------:|---------------------|-----------------------------------------------------------------------------------------------------|-----------------------------------------------------|---------------|-----------------------|:-------------------:|-------|